-For those who are not ready to admit to experiencing hearing loss, here is a list of online hearing tests.
+For those who are not ready to admit to experiencing hearing loss, you can test your hearing online.
+Here is a list of free online hearing tests.
 You will need headphones to do the tests properly:

 1. Amplifon.com: the test takes you through six different (noisy) scenarios and you are asked a question after each scenario.
 Results are sent to you by email.